orangemug/git-deploy/docs/quick-start.md

 ### CircleCI
 First off you'll need to create a config in your host repository.
 This will differ depending on your test setup on CircleCI, however an example can be found here <https://github.com/orangemug/git-deploy-demo/blob/master/.circleci/config.yml>

-Now head over the the CircleCI and enable builds for the source repository.
+Now head over the CircleCI and enable builds for the source repository.
 While you're there also add the private key of the ssh key pair.
-You can do this at `https://circleci.com/gh/USER/REPO/edit#ssh`, where user repo are the `USER/REPO` of the repository you want to deploy to.
+You can do this at `https://circleci.com/gh/USER/REPO/edit#ssh`, where user repository are the `USER/REPO` of the repository you want to deploy to.
 The hostname should be set to `github.com`

 ### Travis CI